-of this suggested currency, as a means of curing 'unemployment' and the various other economic ills from which we are suffering.
+It may be useful to call attention at this stage to one very valuable argument in favour of the adoption of this suggested currency, as a means of curing 'unemployment' and the various other economic ills from which we are suffering.
 That is, that the scheme can be adopted without calling for any violent change in the methods or structure of the existing industrial system.
-The carrying on of production by an intricate network of banks, manufacturing concerns, wholesale and retail merchants, etc., can continue without any radical change, so that that is no reason to fear 'socialistic' or 'communistic' hampering of industry.
+The carrying on of production by an intricate network of banks, manufacturing concerns, wholesale and retail merchants, etc., can continue without any radical change, so that there is no reason to fear 'socialistic' or 'communistic' hampering of industry.
 Neither is there any need to fear the removal of the 'incentive to work', since the present ownership of industry by shareholders and capitalists can be left untouched.
-What will happen, however, as it becomes more evident that the new system causes goods to be distributed instead of allowing them to clog up the producing machinery, will be a steady amelioration of the economic struggle, as the effect of the general issue of free purchasing power among the population at large enables them to buy goods as they need them, instead of merely as they can afford them.
+What will happen, however, as it becomes more evident that the new system causes goods to be distributed instead of allowing them to clog up the producing machinery, will be a steady amelioration of the (134) economic struggle, as the effect of the general issue of free purchasing power among the population at large enables them to buy goods as they need them, instead of merely as they can afford them.
 The industrialist's power to starve his workpeople into submission will slowly disappear, but so will the necessity for doing so disappear as well.